 One surprising look that has made a revival is the dad look.
-Even more so since some of the most fashionable of men like A$AP Rocky are ditching their smaller shaped shoes for huge clunky 90s-style trainers, or the likes of Balenciaga’s Triple S trainer.
+Even more so since some of the most fashionable of men like A$AP Rocky are ditching their smaller shaped shoes for huge clunky 90s-style trainers, or some of the best leather boots in new chunky styles.
 The trend has proven to be so popular that it’s no longer just for men — women are getting in on the dad look too.
 What we’d once cringe at in embarrassment of our fathers’ fashion tastes — boot-cut jeans, bum bags, three-quarter fleeces — certainly became fashion statements of 2019.
 So, have these styles once synonymous with lame and outdated become ‘in’?

 Straight leg jeans

 Seen as the laughing stock of the jeans world has taken the fashion industry by storm — and nobody saw it coming.
 An evidently stubborn silhouette, the popularity of the 90s ‘mom’ jeans (not dissimilar to dad jeans) has helped resurge the popularity of the loose fit straight leg, which is now considered a style staple when paired with a black shirt, for example.

 Trousers were once dominated by skinny jeans during the noughties by both men and women, however, these have been ditched by high street stores which are stocking trousers that are wider and straighter opposed to skin-tight denim for a second time.